typedb/typedb-docs/05-running-typedb-cluster/02-kubernetes.md

 #### Deploying a Public Cluster

 If you need to access the cluster from outside of Kubernetes, then use this deployment mode.
-For example, this would be the suitable mode if you need to access the cluster from Workbase or Console running on your local machine.
+For example, this would be the suitable mode if you need to access the cluster from Studio or Console running on your local machine.

 Deploying a public cluster can be done by setting the `exposed` flag to `true`.